ewerk/null-or-undefined/README.md

 Type safe utility functions for checking nullish values.
 It's dependency free and has no dependencies on external libraries.

+> [!CAUTION]
+> WIP!
+This package is still in development and not yet published to npm.

 ## Installation

 You can install this package using npm: